-The organising committee reserves the right to exclude any crew or sculler from further competition in an event if it does not show sufficient competence in either attaching to the start pontoons or progressing down the course during a race.
+The Organising Committee reserves the right to exclude any crew or sculler from further competition in an event if it does not show sufficient competence in either attaching to the start pontoons or progressing down the course during a race.
 This rule will be applied in the interests of safety and fairness to other competitors.

-On Land Marshalling:
+On Land Marshaling:

 The movement of boats to and from the boating pontoons will be as in previous years.
 It is essential for Covid security that the circulation pattern shown in the plan below if followed without bunching up in queues or overcrowding generally.
-Crews will still also be able to embark from Country Park pontoon.